GoogleCloudPlatform/community/tutorials/cloudbuild-test-runner.md

 ## Configuration file for Cloud Build

-To run the tests, we need to have a configuration file to use our test runner.
+To run the tests, you need to have a configuration file to use your test runner.
 Here is an example `cloudbuild.yaml` file.

 ```yaml